evervault/evervault-python/README.md

 ### evervault.init()

 `evervault.init()` initializes the SDK with your API key.
-Configurations for Relay's interception of outbound requests may also be passed in this function.
+Configurations for the interception of outbound requests may also be passed in this function.

 ```python
 evervault.init(api_key = str[, intercept = bool, ignore_domains = list])